 Use SendCutSend’s bending calculator to input your desired material and the units of measurement for your design to get the calculated bend allowance and bend deduction for your part before sending it to our lasers.
 The calculator also allows you to input flanges.
-Watch the video below for a detailed guide on how to use the bending calculator.

 This represents the overall outside desired dimension of the base, center, or largest section of the part.
 If this was a U-channel, this would be the outside dimension after bending of the center section.